nicholaseager/nicholaseager.github.io/_guides/2023-12-18-how-to-hike-the-huchuy-qosqo-trek.md

 modified_date: 2023-12-18
 description: An extensive guide to a diverse trek to Huchuy Qosqo, offering insights into multiple routes, key highlights, and essential tips for an enriching Andean adventure.
 image: photos/countries/peru/huchuy-qosqo-hike/hiker-walking-on-rice-terraces
-tags: ["peru", "huchuy-qosqo-trek", "sacred-valley-trek", "hiking"]
+tags: ["peru", "huchuy-qosqo-trek", "sacred-valley", "hiking"]
 guide: how-to-hike-the-huchuy-qosqo-trek
 redirect_from: /g/huchuy-qosqo
 ---